 Mohammad Nabi Waqar

-Mohammad Nabi Waqar, ILF-Afghanistan’s deputy director, is responsible for liaising with donors and stakeholders, strategic communication, fund raising, and management of operations.
-He joined ILF-Afghanistan in order to help make the country’s legal system clearer, more streamlined, and less corrupt.
-Before joining the ILF, he worked for ten years with various nongovernmental international organizations, including Mercy Corps International and Pajhwok News Agency.
+Mohammad Nabi Waqar, ILF-Afghanistan’s deputy country director, is responsible for liaising with donors and stakeholders, project management, strategic planning and communications, fundraising, and management of operations.
+He joined ILF-Afghanistan with the goal to help make the country’s legal system fairer, transparent, and less corrupt.
+Before joining ILF-Afghanistan, Mr. Waqar worked for ten years with various nongovernmental international organizations, including Mercy Corps International and Pajhwok News Agency.
 He has a master’s degree in executive leadership and management from Portland State University in addition to a bachelor’s degree in law and political sciences from Aryana University in Nangarhar.
 He is currently pursuing a second master’s in international relations and diplomacy from Kateb University, Kabul.
-He speaks English, Pashto, Dari, and Urdu.
+He speaks fluent English, Pashto, Dari, and Urdu.

-Noorulhuda Gulzada, the finance manager for ILF-Afghanistan, has been responsible for the day-to-day financial operation of the ILF-Afghanistan’s Kabul office since April 2006.
-In this capacity, he oversees all financial transactions out of Kabul, supervises all provincial finance officers for the organization’s 13 regional outposts and prepares monthly business reports for the ILF headquarters in New York.
-Prior to joining the ILF, Gulzada worked as the controller for the Swedish Committee for Afghanistan, a finance assistant for the GTZ, a German development agency, in Peshawar, Pakistan and as an administrative assistant for Swiss Aid.
-Gulzuda holds a degree in business and administration from COMTEC College in Peshawar, Pakistan, and speaks fluent Pashto, Dari, Farsi, Urdu and English.
+Noorulhuda Gulzada, the finance director for ILF-Afghanistan, has been responsible for the overall financial management of ILF-Afghanistan since June 2006.
+In this capacity, he undertakes financial reporting, budgeting, and grants administration; maintains internal financial control; and oversees internal audit and taxation of ILF-Afghanistan by the Government of Afghanistan.
+He also supervises all office-level finance officers working for ILF-Afghanistan.
+Prior to joining the ILF, Gulzada worked as Senior Finance Officer for the Medical Refresher Course for Afghans (MRCA)’s main office in Kabul, as a Finance Officer for the for the Swedish Committee for Afghanistan (SCA), a School Administrative officer and Teacher for the GTZ, a German development agency, in Peshawar, Pakistan, and as an administrative assistant for Swiss Aid.
+Gulzuda holds his bachelor’s degree in business and administration from Bakhtar University, as well as a one Year Executive Diploma in Financial Management & Accounting from Karwan University in Kabul and a one year Diploma in Practical Accounting from COMTEC College in Peshawar, Pakistan, He speaks fluent Pashto, Dari, Farsi, Urdu and English.

 Parviz Ahmad Ghafarzai